Proven technology for early detection of cognitive impairment

 Frontiers in Digital Health | 15 October 2021

 DCTclock offers significant improvement in the detection of early stages of cognitive impairment when compared to the Mini Mental State Exam (MMSE).
 In a large study (n= 591), participants who were known to be either cognitively normal or have mild cognitive impairment (MCI) took both the MMSE and the DCTclock assessments.
-When compared with MMSE, DCTclock demonstrated higher sensitivity for detecting MCI, accurately identifying those with MCI that the MMSE mis-classified as cognitively normal.
+When compared with MMSE, DCTclock demonstrated higher sensitivity for detecting MCI, accurately identifying many individuals with MCI that the MMSE mis-classified as cognitively normal.
 Results suggest that when compared to MMSE, DCTclock may be a beneficial, more efficient, and more sensitive aid in the diagnostic process for mild cognitive impairment.

 Association Between the Digital Clock Drawing Test and Neuropsychological Test Performance: Large Community-Based Prospective Cohort (Framingham Heart Study)